scribe-security/docs/docs/platforms/gitlab-integration.md

 #### Automatic Cleanup

-The Platforms CLI includes the ability to automate Docker cache cleanup by invoking `docker system prune -af` automatically.
+The Platforms Tool includes the ability to automate Docker cache cleanup by invoking `docker system prune -af` automatically.
 You can configure parameters such as `MONITOR_MOUNT`, `MONITOR_CLEAN_DOCKER`, and `MONITOR_THRESHOLD` to manage space usage effectively.
 If the space usage exceeds the threshold, the runner will automatically clean up the Docker cache, ensuring smooth operation of your CI/CD pipeline.

 ## Global Variables